csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **for replication**, which ensures that they are not executed on the backup site during database replication.
 Other database systems provide a system variable that denotes that the database is a replica on which database actions are being replayed; the trigger body should check this variable and exit if it is true.
 Both solutions remove the need for explicit disabling and enabling of triggers.

 Triggers should be written with great care, since a trigger error detected at runtime causes the failure of the action statement that set off the trigger.
-Further- more, the action of one trigger can set off another trigger.
+Furthermore, the action of one trigger can set off another trigger.
 In the worst case, this could even lead to an infinite chain of triggering.
 For example, suppose an insert trigger on a relation has an action that causes another (new) insert on the same relation.
 The insert action then triggers yet another insert action, and so on ad infinitum.
 Some database systems limit the length of such chains of triggers (for example, to 16 or 32) and consider longer chains of triggering an error.
 Other systems flag as an error any trigger that attempts to reference the relation whose modification caused the trigger to execute in the first place.

 Triggers can serve a very useful purpose, but they are best avoided when alternatives exist.
 Many trigger applications can be substituted by appropriate use of stored procedures, which we discussed in Section 5.2.

 **5.4 Recursive Queries \*\***

-Consider the instance of the relation _prereq_ shown in Figure 5.12 containing infor- mation about the various courses offered at the university and the prerequisite for each course.7
+Consider the instance of the relation _prereq_ shown in Figure 5.12 containing information about the various courses offered at the university and the prerequisite for each course.7

 Suppose now that we want to find out which courses are a prerequisite whether directly or indirectly, for a specific course—say, CS-347.
 That is, we wish to find a course that is a direct prerequisite for CS-347, or is a prerequisite for a course that is a prerequisite for CS-347, and so on.